WelingtonSilvaDev/WelingtonSilvaDev/README.md

 ### Hi there, I'm Welington Silva 👋

-- Graduating 2024.2 in Control and Automation Engineering at the Federal University of Itajubá (UNIFEI);
+- Graduated 2024.2 in Control and Automation Engineering at the Federal University of Itajubá (UNIFEI);
 - Advanced programming experience in Python, R, C/C++, HTML/CSS/Markdown (markup languages);
 - Notions about JavaScript, Django and database;
 - Experience with programming languages ​​for engineering: advanced in MatLab/Octave, Ladder and notions about Instruction List, SFC, FBD;